stanbar/mini-whirlpool/README.md

 ## Example

-Finding the reverse of a hash
+Finding the reverses of some hashes

 ```
 cargo run --bin reverse-hash